eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 > Passed in Icy-MetaInt is invalid.
 Attempting to detect ICY Metadata.

 * The stream has been requested with ICY metadata, but the server did not respond with the `Icy-MetaInt` header. `IcecastMetadataPlayer` will attempt to detect the ICY metadata interval, and will timeout after a default of 2 seconds, or the value in milliseconds passed into the `icyDetectionTimeout` option.
+* If your stream contains ICY metadata, and it is not detected, audio errors will occur.
+Increase the detection timeout to search longer for ICY metadata.
 * This warning could also be displayed if the stream was requested with ICY metadata, but it does not contain ICY metadata.
-In this case, the ICY detection should timeout and the stream should play without ICY metadata.
+In this case, the ICY detection will timeout and the stream will play without ICY metadata.
 Please update your code to no longer request ICY metadata.

 > This stream is not an OGG stream.
 No OGG metadata will be returned.

-* IcecastMetadataReader has `"ogg"` passed into the `metadataTypes` options, but the stream response is not an ogg stream.
+* IcecastMetadataPlayer has `"ogg"` passed into the `metadataTypes` options, but the stream response is not an ogg stream.
 ICY metadata and the stream will work without issues.
 Please remove the `"ogg"` option to remove this warning.

-> Network request failed, possibly due to a CORS issue.
-Trying again without ICY Metadata.
+> This stream was requested with ICY metadata.
+If there is a CORS preflight failure, try removing "icy" from the metadataTypes option.

 * A network error occurred while requesting the stream with the `Icy-MetaData: 1` header.
+  * IcecastMetadataPlayer will attempt to retry the request using the retry configuration.
-  * If you want ICY metadata, your CORS policy must allow this header to be requested.
+  * It's possible that this was caused by the Icecast server's CORS policy not allowing the `Icy-Metadata` header.
+If you want ICY metadata, your CORS policy must allow this header to be requested.
 See [CORS Troubleshooting](https://github.com/eshaz/icecast-metadata-js#cors) for more information.
   * Additionally, attempting to access a HTTP from a HTTPS origin will be blocked by modern browsers

+> Media Source Extensions API in your browser is not supported.
+Using two requests, one for audio, and another for metadata.

+* Your browser doesn't support the Media Source API extensions.
+IcecastMetadataPlayer will use one request for audio through HTML5 audio, and another request to read the metadata.
+Both requests will be synchronized for real-time metadata updates.

 > Media Source Extensions API in your browser does not support `codec`, `audio/mp4; codec="codec"`

 * The Media Source API in your browser does not support the audio codec of the Icecast stream.
-Metadata playback is currently not possible with this stream endpoint.
 This message should be followed up with the below message.

-> Falling back to HTML5 audio with no metadata updates.
+> Falling back to HTML5 audio by using two requests: one for audio, and another for metadata.
 See the console for details on the error.

-* A general error occurred when playing the stream.
-IcecastMetadataPlayer should continue to play the stream, but there will be no metadata updates.
+* A general error occurred while playing the stream.
+This is likely due to an issue with the MediaSource api.
+The stream should recover using HTML5 audio and another request for real-time metadata.

+> The audio element encountered an error

+* An error occurred while the browser was playing or decoding the audio.
+This may occur if your browser doesn't support a codec.